Ehubb1998/E-sential/readMe.md

 - Sign Up / Log In
 - Can setup and organize financial information
-- Tutorial on the Stock Market and investing
-- Custom plan on how to invest
+- Custom plan to invest
 - View stocks
 - Stock Watch List